Mteheran/api-colombia/README.md

 # API-COLOMBIA

 ## Introduction
-API Colombia is a public RESTful API that enable users to obtain a variety of public information about the country "Colombia".
+API Colombia is a public RESTful API that enables users to access a wide range of public information about the country of Colombia.

 Read this document in [Español](/README_es.md)